-As of now the only universal common ground where this human soul seems to thrive is artistic, aesthetic and ethical expressions in its widest sense possible.
-That would mean that we should be prepared to steer our politics from economically driven towards artistic, aesthetic and ethical orientations.
-Our reaction to the coronavirus pandemic slowly evolves into that direction.
+As of now the only universal common ground where this human soul seems to thrive is artistic, aesthetic, and ethical expressions in the widest sense possible.
+That would mean that we should be prepared to steer our politics from economically driven toward artistic, aesthetic, and ethical orientations.
+Our reaction to the coronavirus pandemic slowly evolves in that direction.
 From harsh and economically driven first reactions we turn towards the human side.
 Furthermore, we grow in the awareness that humanity is one undivided entity and nothing happens only on a local scale.
 Politicians ‘defending’ their ‘territory’ face the inevitable truth when dealing with coronavirus that Wuhan is everywhere and the better we all care for Wuhan, or any place, the more we thrive as a global community.

 A little bit of science to finish